 Also: Sam Zhou, P.E., Director, Region 1, NYS DOT; 50 Wolf Road, Rm 1s50; Albany, NY 12232; phone: (518) 457-3522; director’s secretary: email@example.com

 - Cong.
 Paul Tonko: phone his Washington DC office [202-225-5076] , or his main district office [518-465-0700] and/or email the Congressman using his website email form.

 Prior to the 2013 Rehabilitation Project by NYS DOT:

 - Western Gateway Bridge seen in 2002, with guardrails and a shoulder between the roadway and sidewalk -

-- the above flier summarizes the Dangerous Sidewalks problem at WGB; click on it for a larger version -
+- the flier below summarizes the Dangerous Sidewalk problem at WGB; click on it for a larger version -

 SIDEWALK SAFETY JEOPARDIZED: The WGB rehab project has no guardrails or shoulders between the sidewalks and the travel lanes, putting bicyclists and pedestrians at risk of falling into high-speed traffic or having traffic jump or roll over the curb in an accident.
 For the past four decades, sidewalk users were protected by both a shoulder along the road and pedestrian railing.
 Click the collage above for photos and discussion of this important issue (or click here).